-- it does not respond to the ball, or is not able to move (it lost pieces, power, etc.), - it continually moves into the goal or out of the playing field, or - it turns over on its own accord.
+- it does not respond to the ball, or is unable to move (it lost pieces, power, etc.). - it continually moves into the goal or out of the playing field. - it turns over on its own accord.

-Computers and repair equipment are not permitted in the playing area during game play.
-Usually, a team member will need to take the damaged robot to an "approved repair table" near the playing area, located inside the competitors' working area.
-A referee may permit robot sensor calibration, computers and other tools in the playing area, only for the 5 minutes before the start of each half.
+Computers and repair equipment are not permitted in the playing area during gameplay.
+Usually, a team member will need to take the damaged robot to an "approved repair table" near the playing area.4 A referee may permit robot sensor calibration, computers and other tools in the playing area, only for the 5 minutes before the start of each half.
+Reprogramming of robots during the gameplay can only happen when they are out of game (i.e., damaged or out of bounds), or when explicitly allowed by the referee.

-After a robot has been fixed, it will be placed on the unoccupied neutral spot nearest to where it has been taken off, and not directly aiming towards the ball.
+After a robot has been fixed, it will be placed on the unoccupied neutral spot nearest to where it has been taken off, and not directly aiming towards the ball5.
+Alternatively, the referee may instruct the team to place the robot on the neutral spot on the side of the field currently farthest from the ball, orientated towards the nearest wall.
 A robot can only be returned to the field if the damage has been repaired.
-If the referee notices that the robot was returned to the field with the same original problem, s/he could ask the robot to be removed, and proceed with the game as if the robot had not been returned.
+If the referee notices that the robot was returned to the field with the same original problem, s/he may ask the robot to be removed, and proceed with the game as if the robot had not been returned.

 Only the referee decides whether a robot is damaged.
-A robot can be taken off or returned only with the referee's permission.
+A robot can only be taken off or returned with the referee's permission.

-If both robots from the same team are deemed damaged during game play, the clock continues and the remaining team gets one initial goal and rests while waiting for the opponent return to play.
-The remaining team will also get one additional goal for each elapsed 30 seconds the opponent's robots remain damaged.
-Once a 10 goal difference occurs or the remaining time finishes, the team with no functional robots forfeits the game.
-However, these rules apply only when none of the two robots from the same team were damaged as the result of the opponent team violating the rules.
+If both robots from the same team are deemed damaged at kickoff, gameplay will be paused and the remaining team will be awarded 1 goal for every 30 seconds that their opponent's robots remain damaged.
+6

+However, these rules only apply when none of the two robots from the same team were damaged as the result of the opponent team violating the rules.